 Q: How long does it take to have a work of art authenticated and how much will the process cost me?

 In some cases, a project can be effected swiftly, saving on time and therefore money.
-It depends entirely upon how quickly the jigsaw puzzle comes together and what actually is uncovered during the investigation procedure.
+It depends entirely upon how quickly the jigsaw puzzle comes together and what actually is uncovered or discovered during the investigation procedure.

 Q: What then is the process of authentication?